-Each year, United Way of Greater Stark County recognizes individuals who demonstrate an outstanding commitment to service through three categories of awards: Gold Key Service, DeHoff Emerging Philanthropist of Stark County and Inspired Youth.
+Each year, United Way of Greater Stark County recognizes individuals who demonstrate an outstanding commitment to service through three categories of awards: Gold Key Service, DeHoff Emerging Philanthropist and Inspired Youth.

 These awards spotlight the individuals who go above and beyond in their work to transform our community one service hour at a time.

 - Alexis Nicholis Coon, Executive Director, Massillon Museum